12 Strings, factors, and dates

 unclass(today)

 The number from unclass() is days since the Unix epoch.
-Dates in R count from 1970-01-01 because Unix measured time as seconds from that date.
-32-bit signed integers can count seconds from 1970 until January 19, 2038 (the “Year 2038 problem”).
-R, Python, JavaScript, and most databases all inherit this epoch.
-Date arithmetic works:
+Dates in R count from 1970-01-01 because Unix measured time as seconds from that date; 32-bit signed integers can count seconds from 1970 until January 19, 2038 (the “Year 2038 problem”), and R, Python, JavaScript, and most databases all inherit this same epoch.
+Date arithmetic works as you would expect:

 as.Date("2026-03-07") - as.Date("2026-01-01")